Student Activities Office Grants

 • Realistic expectation that students outside the targeted major or group will attend.

-Any changes to the original pre-event proposal or application must be emailed to the Grants Assistant at [email protected] for approval prior to the event date.
+Any changes to the original pre-event proposal must be submitted for review through the event change request form for approval prior to the event date.

 Partnership Grants